Troublor/LibSOFL/DEV.md

 All fields and sections are optional.

+## Types

+For low level types, e.g., Bytes, U256, etc, we use those provided by `revm` crate.

+For high level types, e.g., Address, TxHash, Log, Receipt, etc, we use those provided in `reth` crate.
+(Some types in `reth` are aliases of those in `revm`)

+Normally, we don't use types provided in `ethers` crate.
+Should they are needed, conversions functions are provided in `./src/utils/conversion.rs`.

 ## Testing

 There are three groups of tests, grouped by rust modules:
 - `tests_nodep`: tests that do not rely on any external dependencies.
 - `tests_with_db`: tests that rely on Reth database, i.e., the database must present for the tests to be executed.
 - `tests_with_jsonrpc`: tests that rely on Ethereum JSON-RPC.